MichaelK05-dev/6DOF-GNC-Simulation/README.md

 ## Monte Carlo Analysis

 I've ran a Monte-Carlo-Analysis with 100 different runs.
 The simulation included randomized dispersions in key parameters such as wind, engine thrust (±2% variance), and aerodynamic coefficients.
 The system successfully maintained stability across all runs, achieving a final state at MECO with dispersions of less than 2-sigma from the nominal trajectory.
 The code ban be viewed in the repo: /matlab/montecarlo.m.

+A video of the gravity turn in action under norminal conditions can be seen here (4x speed): https://youtu.be/Lh0_2-5AyBY